alanmitchell/mini-monitor/docs/source/hardware.rst

 The picture below shows an assembled version of the Mini-Monitor using Option 1 with a cellular Internet connection.
 Not all components present in the block diagram are present in this particular setup.
-In particular, the CV2, which is used to read data from an AERCO boiler is not present, because an AERCO boiler is not present in this building.
+In particular part CV2 which is used to read data from an AERCO boiler is not present, because an AERCO boiler is not present in this building.
 Also, the some of the clamp-on ferrite cores, F1 - F4, are not present in picture.
 The two power supplies, PS1 and PS2, are outside of the